Hong Kong Brief

 Although the Basic Law ascribes formal responsibility for foreign and defence policy to Beijing, Hong Kong is allowed to maintain and develop limited international relations and to conclude and implement agreements with states, regions and international organisations.
 It does so in areas such as the economy, trade, shipping, fishing regulation, communications, tourism, culture and sport.
 Hong Kong is a member of the World Trade Organization (as a separate customs territory) and the Asia-Pacific Economic Cooperation (APEC) forum.

 Under Hong Kong's 'executive-led' system, a form of government substantially inherited from the British colonial administration, the Chief Executive (CE) heads the government and is responsible for implementing the Basic Law and other laws of Hong Kong.
-He or she makes policy decisions and has the power to initiate legislation.
+The CE makes policy decisions and has the power to initiate legislation.
 According to the Basic Law, the CE is 'accountable to the Central People's Government and the Hong Kong Special Administrative Region'.

 The CE is appointed by Beijing after election by an Election Committee, whose 1,200 members are themselves elected through a limited franchise from a number of professional, business and community bodies, Hong Kong deputies to the NPC, and Hong Kong members of the Chinese People's Political Consultative Conference.
 Chief Executives are appointed for a period of five years.

-Mr Leung Chun-ying was sworn in as Hong Kong's third CE on 1 July 2012, having won the election on 25 March 2012.
-Mr Leung's predecessor Mr Donald Tsang Yam-kuen became Hong Kong's second CE on 21 June 2005 after the Election Committee elected him unopposed.
-He was returned to office on 25 March 2007 in the first contested CE election since the handover.
-Already having served two terms, Mr Tsang was ineligible to stand for re‑election in 2012.
-Hong Kong's inaugural CE, Tung Chee-hwa, resigned mid-way through his second term on 12 March 2005 citing health reasons.
-(See political developments)
+Mr Leung Chun-ying (C Y Leung) was sworn in as Hong Kong's third CE on 1 July 2012, having won the election on 25 March 2012.
+Leung's predecessor, Mr Donald Tsang, became Hong Kong's second CE on 21 June 2005, elected unopposed when Hong Kong's inaugural CE, Tung Chee-hwa, resigned mid-way through his second term citing health reasons.
+Mr Tsang was re-elected on 25 March 2007 in the first contested CE election since the handover.
+Already having served two terms, Mr Tsang was ineligible to stand for re-election in 2012.

 The major function of the Legislative Council (LegCo) is to enact laws; examine and approve budgetary matters; monitor the government's performance; and debate issues of public interest.
 The LegCo also endorses the appointment and removal of judges of the Court of Final Appeal.
 It cannot initiate bills involving government expenditure and so has a limited role in policy development.
 Its meetings are open to the public.